ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 ## OTP Request Service (Public)
 This service enables Partners to request for an OTP for an Individual.
 The OTP will be send via message or email as requested to the Individual.
 This OTP can then be used to authenticate an Individual using Authentication or eKYC service.

+#### Users of OTP Request service -
+1. `MISP (MOSIP Infrastructure Service Provider)` - MISP acts as a gate keeper for any OTP requests sent to this service.
+MISP is also responsible for the policy creation on the MOSIP servers so their partners will follow the set policy.
+2. `Partners` - *Auth-Partners* and *eKYC-Partners* can send OTP Request to MOSIP on behalf of Individual for Authentication and eKYC requests respectively, via MISP.

 * [POST /idauthentication/v1/identity/kyc/](#post-idauthenticationv1otp)

 ### POST /idauthentication/v1/otp/